EltionBehrami/eltionbehrami.github.io/src/content/landing/landing.md

-Welcome 👋 I'm a _Frontend Software Engineer_ at [Reputation](https://reputation.com/) based out of Chicago, Illinois.
-I recently graduated from Indiana University with a Masters degree in Computer Science and I'm passionate about **Software Development**, **UX Design** and **Artificial Intelligence**.
+Hello there! 👋 I'm a  _Fullstack Software Engineer_ based in New York City.
+A proud alumnus of George Washington University and a recent graduate of the App Academy bootcamp, I bring a fervent passion for **Software Development** to the table.
+Explore my portfolio to witness the exciting projects and skills that define my journey in the world of tech!

 I'm currently working with,

--   React (TS)
+-   React (JS)
+-   Redux
 -   NodeJS
--   Flask (Python)
+-   Ruby on Rails
--   HTML/SCSS
+-   HTML/CSS
--   WebSockets
+-   PostgreSQL
--   GraphQL
+-   MongoDB